soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 -	Knowledge that expresses semantics is best stored as RDF in an RDF DB, to be able to reason over semantic relationships
 -	When knowledge needs to be reasoned over using LLMs, it is preferably processed and stored in a vector DB, potentially linked to relevant text fragments (for explainable AI).
 -	Querying knowledge is best done from an indexed DB or search engine (see section metadata) or from a vector DB (through chatbot / LLM applications)

+### Knowledge graph - Triple Store

+??? open question: put it in the Storage?

+The knowledge graph is meant to add a formal semantics layer to the meta-data collected at the SWR.
+It mirrors the XML-based meta-data harnessed in the Catalogue Server, but using Semantic Web standards such as DCAT, Dublin Core, VCard or PROV.
+This meta-data is augmented with links to domain web ontologies, in particular GloSIS.
+This semantically augmented meta-data is the main pilar of knowledge extraction activities and components.

+Besides meta-data the knowledge graph is also expected to host the results of knowledge extration activities.
+This assumes that knowledge to be semantically laden, i.e. linking to relevant domain ontologies.
+The identification of appropriate ontologies, and ontology mappinds thus becomes an essential aspect of this project, bridging together various activities and assets.

+It is important to recognise the knowledge graph as an immaterial asset that cannot exist by itself.
+In order to be usable the knowledge graph must be stored in a triple store, thus highlighting the role of that component in the architecture.
+In its turn the triple store provides another important architectural component, the SPARQL end-point.
+That will be the main access gateway to the knowledge graph, particularly by other techonological components and software.

+The [Large Language Model](llm.md) foreseen in this project will be trained on the knowledge graph, thus forming the basis for the Chatbot component of the user interface.
+The knowledge graph will further feed the facilites for machine-based access to the SWR: a knowledge extration API and a SPARQL end-point.

+#### Technology
+- DCAT, Dublin Core, VCard, PROV, GloSIS, ...

 ### Processed data